stringandstickytape/MaxsAiStudio/README.md

 - Click the "Go" button or press Ctrl+Enter to send your message.
 - The AI's response will appear in the output area.
 - The conversation will be visualized in the network diagram.
+- If available, a suggested next prompt will be formatted and displayed in the input area.

 ### 4. Managing Conversations